 Please email DOSAssistantships@vanderbilt.edu with questions.

 Candidates will be selected based on a matching process.
-Following interview day on February 26, applicants will be asked to rank order the positions for which they interviewed.
+Following interview day, applicants will be asked to rank order the positions for which they interviewed.
 Supervisors will do the same for the candidates for which they interviewed.
-Rankings are due to DOSAssistantships@vanderbilt.edu by Friday, February 28, 2020.

-Candidates will be notified whether they have been matched or not by Wednesday, March 11, 2020.
-Candidates who have been matched will have until April 15, 2020 to formally accept or decline the position offer.
-Additional rolling matches may be made after the March 11 date as candidates notify us of their decision to accept or decline the offer.
+Candidates who have been matched will have until April 15 to formally accept or decline the position offer.
+Additional rolling matches may be made after the initial matches have been made as candidates notify us of their decision to accept or decline the offer.

 FREQUENTLY ASKED QUESTIONS